dotnet/designs/proposed/swift-interop.md

 Importing Swift into .NET is done through the following steps:

-1. The tool analyzes a source library `.swift` and maps entry points to mangled names.
+1. The tool analyzes a `.swiftmodule` file (similar to a C header file) and maps entry points to mangled names.
-2. Then, the tool aggregates the public API; it take in a `.swiftmodule` file (similar to a C header file) generated by the Swift compiler.
+2. Then, the tool aggregates the public API; it take in a `.swiftmodule` file generated by the Swift compiler.
-3. For cases where direct P/Invoke from C# into Swift is not possible, the tool generates source code `.swift` wrappers and compiles them.
-4. Subsequently, the tool aggregates the public API for the generated wrappers.
-5. Finally, the tool generates C# bindings source code based on the aggregated public API and compiles them.
+3. Finally, the tool generates C# bindings source code based on the aggregated public API and compiles them.

+The projection tooling currently generates Swift wrappers when direct P/Invoke from C# into Swift is not feasible.
+One of the objectives of this effort is to reduce the need for Swift wrappers.
+In cases where it is impossible to avoid using Swift wrappers, the responsibility will be on users to generate them.

 ##### Exporting .NET to Swift